dthies/moodle-format_popups/README.md

 This plugin uses javascript to add AJAX functionality to the standard topics format.
 Otherwise the format is the same as topics format.
-Currently Assignment, Book, Choice, Custom certificate, File resource, Folder, H5P, Page, Poster, SCORM, URL, Video Time  and Wiki activities are supported and can be displayed in modals.
+Currently Assignment, Book, Choice, Custom certificate, File resource, Folder, H5P, Page, Plenary meeting, Poster, SCORM, URL, Video Time and Wiki activities are supported and can be displayed in modals.
 Other activities will open normally.

 Developers should be able to add similar functionality to other formats by copying the AMD call in format.php and adding this format as a dependency.